envomp/2020-automated-testing-project/README.md

 - [X] Forecast calculates average of temperature, humidity and pressure
 - [X] Forecast is in ascending order (2020-10-01, 2020-10-02, 2020-10-03)
 - [X] At least 3 unit tests exists
-- [ ] Mock integration test exists for OWM for the forecast data
+- [X] Mock integration test exists for OWM for the forecast data
-- [ ] OWM integration is covered by integration tests for the forecast data
+- [X] OWM integration is covered by integration tests for the forecast data

 ### Read city name from file and produce a JSON file for given city
-- [ ] Only specific file format is allowed (you choose which: txt, csv, json, plain, docx)
+- [X] Only specific file format is allowed (you choose which: **txt**, csv, json, plain, docx)
-- [ ] Display error message if an unsupported file is provided
+- [X] Display error message if an unsupported file is provided
-- [ ] Display error message when file is missing
+- [X] Display error message when file is missing
-- [ ] Write 3 integration tests to test integrations between the weather report application and file reader and writer
+- [X] Write 3 integration tests to test integrations between the weather report application and file reader and writer

 ### Read multiple city names from file and produce a JSON output file for each city
-- [ ] Can read multiple cities from file
+- [X] Can read multiple cities from file
-- [ ] Can create weather report for given cities into separate JSON files
+- [X] Can create weather report for given cities into separate JSON files
-- [ ] Log INFO message when existing weather report file for city is being overwritten
+- [X] Log WARN message when existing weather report file for city is being overwritten
-- [ ] When an error occurs for invalid city name(s) then weather reports are created only for valid city names
+- [X] When an error occurs for invalid city name(s) then weather reports are created only for valid city names
-- [ ] When an error occurs for invalid city name(s) then application logs ERROR message for that city.
+- [X] When an error occurs for invalid city name(s) then application logs ERROR message for that city.

 ### Continuous Integration
 - [X] CI pipeline is ran when changes are pushed to master